Thomas Dewitt Langford, Jr., passed away on Friday November 9, 2018 at the Mississippi Veteran’s Home in Jackson, MS following an extended illness.

 On November 1st, 1943, Thomas enlisted in the United States Marine Corps.
 He spent the 18th and 19th year of his life as a member of the 4th Marine Division, fighting gallantly through Roi-Namur, Marshall Islands, Saipan, and Tinian where he was wounded.
-After recovery, he returned to combat through the Philippines before being seriously wounded in the battle of Iwo Jima in February 1945.
+He also was in the battle of Iwo Jima in February 1945.
 He was awarded the Purple Heart and Gold Star and received a Presidential Unit Citation.
-After spending a year in a military hospital, he was Honorably Discharged in February 1946.
-Thomas made a tremendous sacrifice for his country, and unfortunately, his injuries left lasting effects.

 In October of 1946, Thomas married Martha Dean Hill.
-In 1947, he enrolled at Mississippi State College and also in 1947 he and Martha were blessed with their first child, Janie.
-In 1949, their second daughter June was born.
+In 1947, he enrolled at Mississippi State College.
 Thomas graduated Mississippi State in 1950.
 Sometime thereafter, he secured a position in the Department of Agriculture with the federal government.
 There he worked various positions in Mississippi, Alabama, Tennessee, and North Carolina.

 He was preceded in death by his parents, a sister: Evelyn Ros, a daughter: Martha June Elkins and his wife; Martha Langford.